litansh/compose-Nginx-Jenkins/README.md

 bitbucket
 make nginx add a ‘X-Forwarded-For’ header

+# Stage 1 - Persistent Data
+From the top level of the cloned repository, create the directories that will be used for managing the data on the host: mkdir -p jenkins_home/ logs/nginx/ certs/

-# Stage 1 - Create self signed certificates
+# Stage 2 - Create self signed certificates
 Generate your certificates (example using .pem format)

 mkdir -p certs